jdupl/lancoder/README.md

 * Windows 8 with FFmpeg 2.3

 #### Bugs
-Please report bugs in the issues section of the GitHub repository.
+Please report bugs in the [issues](https://github.com/jdupl/lancoder/issues) section of the GitHub repository.

-Keep in mind, current builds are not production ready
+Keep in mind, current builds are not production ready.